NestDream/Klotski/README.md

 Hope you enjoy it!

 #### Current Status
 Still under development!

-#### TODO
-- Learn how to push it to a App Store of China
-- Start modernizing klotski
-- I think this is really not easy to handle
-===
+Will be put on Android Store like Google Play